compu-tech-academy/compu-tech-academy.github.io/trainning-index.md

 ## Python PROGRAMMING

 How best can you get started with machine learning other than getting your fingers dirty with some sneaky crafty python code.
-Get started with python with us and experience how blissful it could be to start coding as you advance toward data science
+Get started with python with us and experience how smooth it could be to start coding as you advance toward data science

 ```python
 def myfunction(**kwargs):